FarronF/limerick-council-meetings/meetings/2017/12/12-Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 24th November 2017.md

 Members, in noting the report, welcomed the proposal and, in particular, the phased

-basis for the proposed development.---
+basis for the proposed development.
+---
 6

 ADJOURNED NOTICE OF MOTION